3rd course: Shutter Type, Shutter Speed, Freezing Movement, Zoom Panning, Bulb, fill flash & techniques to practice

 1-Zoom Panning:

-With the zoom lens set at minimum or maximum extension, select a slow shutter speed, when the shutter is opened smoothly zoom either in or out for the duration, this technique can create a very interesting motion effect.
+With your zoom lens at its minimum or maximum extension, select a slow shutter speed.
+As the shutter opens, smoothly zoom in or out for the entire exposure.
+This technique, known as zoom burst, creates a dynamic motion effect, adding energy and depth to your shot.

 2-Swirl effect:

-This is achieved by moving the camera in a semicircle from left to right, or from right to left while keeping an area in the finder as the point of axis or point of focus.
+To achieve this effect, move the camera in a semicircle from left to right or right to left while keeping a fixed point in the viewfinder as the axis of focus.
+This technique creates a unique motion blur, adding a sense of movement and depth to the image.

 3-Panning: